Dance & Choreography BA(Hons)

 Throughout this year, you’ll develop a portfolio of work that includes critical self-reflection on what has been learned from the experience.
 You’ll be required to evidence your experiences, the skills you’ve learned and your professional growth.

-Taking charge of your learning, you'll undertake two research projects (one practical and one written), both of which focus on your chosen areas of interest.
-Throughout the year, you'll advance your physical training and creative and choreographic skills.
-This culminates in a professional practice project, in which you'll collaborate to produce, market, choreograph and perform an original work for public performance.
+Throughout the year, you'll advance your physical training and creative, choreographic skills.
+This culminates in a professional practice project, in which you'll collaborate to produce, market, choreograph and perform an original work for public performance – mirroring professional practice.

 Modules

-Advanced Bodywork 1
+Advanced Technique 1

-Advanced Bodywork 2
+Advanced Techniques 2

 Professional Practice Project